 It can be overwhelming to get started with sustainable travel.
-Rather than making lots of big changes at once, approach it with baby steps.
+Rather than making many significant changes immediately, approach it with baby steps.

 Avoid crowded destinations

-You can avoid contributing to overtourism by traveling to places that are lesser known and less popular.
-For example, rather than visiting one of Thailand’s very popular, but crowded islands, opt for the quieter Koh Lanta Noi.
+You can avoid contributing to overtourism by traveling to lesser-known and less favored places.
+For example, opt for the quieter Koh Lanta Noi rather than visiting one of Thailand’s trendy but crowded islands.

 See Related: Best Minimalist Travel Backpacks